F5-use-cases/f5-rs-docs/docs/solutions/devsecops/labinfo/udf.rst

    ansible-vault edit --vault-password-file ~/.vault_pass.txt /home/snops/f5-rs-global-vars-vault.yaml

 - Once in edit mode - type ``i`` to activate INSERT mode and configure your personal information by changing the following variables: ``vault_dac_user``, ``vault_dac_email`` and ``vault_dac_password``
-- Use your student# from Teams as the username
+- Use your student# from Teams for ``vault_dac_user`` - used as a Tenant ID to differentiate between multiple deployments
+- Choose your own (secure) value for ``vault_dac_password`` - this is the password for the ``admin`` user of the BIG-IP
+- There are a number of special characters that you should avoid using in passwords for F5 products.
+See https://support.f5.com/csp/article/K2873 for details

 For example: